liuchengxu/space-vim/layers/+tools/fzf/README.md

 ## Description

-This layer adds supporty fuzzy file finder as well as much more other functionalities.
+This layer adds supports fuzzy file finder as well as much more other functionalities.

 ## Install